amphitheater/psexec-sudo/README.md

 # psexec-sudo
-SysInternals PSExec
+*Overview*
+Pseudo "sudo" prompt for Windows using psexec64.

 https://docs.microsoft.com/en-us/sysinternals/downloads/psexec

-Pseudo "sudo" prompt for Windows using PSExec64.
+*Installation*
+**Download Sysinternals psexec**
 Place sudo.cmd and psexec64.exe into %PATH%, execute by running in run prompt.
+The script will verify administrative credentials, and then will run psexec64.exe with the switches -s and -i.
+***
+     -s         Run the remote process in the System account.
+     -i         Run the program so that it interacts with the desktop of the specified session on the remote system.
+If no session is specified the process runs in the console session.
+***
 psexec is incredibly useful for diagnosing, troubleshooting, and verifying any remote administration tasks that require administrative or alternate credentials.

 Additional references: